Rescue: Ranking LLM Responses with Partial Ordering to Improve Response Generation: Our Approach: Rescue

-\paragraph{Organizing LLM Responses} Candidate responses $\{y_i\}_i$ for a given prompt $x$, can be organized into a strict order.
-For example, InstructGPT utilizes a team of trained human labelers to rank sets of model outputs from best to worst to train a reward model~\cite{ziegler2020finetuning,ouyang2022training}.
-However, this method is too costly for most research institutions.
-We propose two alternative cost-effective approaches to establish a Full Ordering (FO) of responses.

-Our first approach, \textbf{(FO) Similarity}, embeds each candidate response into a vector, which are then ranked based on their Cosine similarity to the vector representing the human response.
-Our second approach \textbf{(FO) GPT-3.5-Turbo} leverages the GPT-3.5-Turbo-0613 model to rank candidate responses.
-We instruct it to prioritize candidates with the same labels as the human response, but allowing it to decide whether this criterion is met.
-An illustration of our prompt is given in Figure~\ref{fig:full-order}.

-Conversely, Partial Orderings (PO) of responses offer enhanced flexibility and noise robustness.
-For example, in developing Llama-2, Touvron et al. \shortcite{paper:llama2-paper} noted that even human labelers struggle to decide between two similar model responses, with annotations for such responses often hinging on subjective judgement and nuanced details.
-By utilizing a partial order, we only incorporate the most clear-cut pairs of model outputs in the ranking metric, thereby improving the quality of response pairs used in model fine-tuning.

-Our method, \textbf{(PO) Human-Prioritized}, posits that human responses should take priority over model responses, as they offer valid rationales and accurate labels.
-Similarly, \textbf{(PO) Label-Prioritized} places responses with correct labels above those with incorrect labels, irrespective of whether they are human or model-generated.
-This is because rationales resulting in correct labels are more valuable than those leading to incorrect labels.
-The latter may contain flawed reasoning that misguides their predictions.
-We note that only human labels are needed to establish this partial order.

-Lastly, \textbf{(PO) Human-Label Hybrid} employs a fine-grained grouping.
-It places human responses above model responses with correct labels, which are then prioritized over responses with incorrect labels.
-This hierarchy is designed to motivate the LLM to generate rationales comparable to humans' or, at a minimum, to produce rationales that lead to accurate labels.

-\paragraph{Comparing Our Ranking Metrics and Reward Models} A reward model $r(x,y_i)$ assigns scores to a given prompt $x$ and its corresponding response $y_i$.
-Ziegler et al. from OpenAI pioneered the reward model, illustrated in Eq.~(\ref{eq:reward}), which allocates the \emph{full probability mass} to the response $y_b$ chosen by human labelers.
+\paragraph{Ranking Metrics vs. Rewards} A reward model $r(x,y_i)$ assigns scores to a given prompt $x$ and its corresponding response $y_i$.
+As shown in Eq.~(\ref{eq:reward}), it allocates the \emph{full probability mass} to the response $y_b$ chosen by human labelers.
 For this model to function, humans need to provide accurate pairwise preference judgments.
 Nonetheless, achieving a consensus among human labelers regarding the perfect order of LLM responses can be a daunting task.
 The labelers often struggle to provide consistent, fine-grained labels~\cite{paper:llama2-paper}.
 As a result, allocating the entire probability mass, i.e., $\log \mathcal{P}_\theta(y_{b'}|x)$ to an incorrectly labeled response $y_{b'}$ can mislead the model and hinder the effective training of the reward model.